 We endeavour to offer all our pupils the same learning opportunities.
-The school has a range of equipment and resources to support children with SEN. For example, coloured overlays, reading schemes, handwriting programmes, writing slopes.
+The school has a range of equipment and resources to support children with SEND.
+For example, coloured overlays, writing slopes, wobble cushions and other sensory tools.
 We try to maintain some flexibility in order to include our children with SEND.
 This may include the provision of additional staff or a change in accommodation for a residential trip and individual risk assessments.